Rape during the occupation of Germany: Studies

-Eyewitnessess and anti-Soviet propaganda
+Eyewitnesses

-A documentary book, War's Unwomanly Face by Svetlana Alexievich, includes memories by Soviet veterans about their experience in Germany.
-According to a former army officer, "We were young, strong, and four years without women.
-So we tried to catch German women and....
+A documentary book, War's Unwomanly Face by Svetlana Alexievich, includes memories of Soviet veterans about their experience in Germany.
+According to a former army officer, We were young, strong, and four years without women.
+So we tried to catch German women and ...
 Ten men raped one girl.
-There were not enough women; the entire population run from the Soviet Army.
-So we had to take young, twelve or thirteen year-old.
+There were not enough women; the entire population [ran] from the Soviet Army.
+So we had to take young, twelve or thirteen year-old[s].
 If she cried, we put something into her mouth.
 We thought it was fun.
 Now I can not understand how I did it.
-A boy from a good family....
-But that was me."
-A woman telephone operator from the Soviet Army recalled: "When we occupied every town, we had first three days for looting and ... [rapes].
+A boy from a good family ...
+But that was me.

+A woman telephone operator from the Soviet Army recalled:

+When we occupied every town, we had [the] first three days for looting and ... [rapes].
 That was unofficial of course.
-But after three days one could be court-martialed for doing this....
-I remember one raped German woman laying naked, with hand grenade between her legs.
-Now I feel shame, but I did not feel shame back then....
+But after three days one could be court-martialed for doing this ...
+I remember one raped German woman laying naked, with [a] hand grenade between her legs.
+Now I feel shame, but I did not feel shame back then ...
 Do you think it was easy to forgive [the Germans]?
 We hated to see their clean undamaged white houses.
 With roses.
 I wanted them to suffer.
 I wanted to see their tears.
-Decades had to pass until I started feeling pity for them."
+Decades had to pass until I started feeling pity for them.

 While serving as an artillery officer in East Prussia, Aleksandr Solzhenitsyn witnessed war crimes against local German civilians by Soviet military personnel.
-Of the atrocities, Solzhenitsyn wrote: "You know very well that we've come to Germany to take our revenge."
+Of the atrocities, Solzhenitsyn wrote: "You know very well that we've come to Germany to take our revenge" for Nazi atrocities committed in the Soviet Union.